JeremyGDiamond/RefRAPL/README.md

 # RefRAPL
 A Reference Implementation of C code to read the values of the RAPL MSRs for running energy use on linux.
 Includes a custom kernel module for low overhead.
+Built on a nixos system, userspace should be portable to other linux distros.

 # refRAPL.c
 A pure c program that takes a file name and a program to run.